UBC-MDS/Capstone_SatCast_Trilemma/README.md

 These are designed to emphasize reasoning, interpretation, and model logic over implementation details.

-Please use the same command (`jupyter lab`) in the terminal to open the Jupyter Lab interface and the following table to navigate through the notebooks:
+Please use the same command (`jupyter lab analysis`) in the terminal to open the Jupyter Lab interface and the following table to navigate through the notebooks:

 | Item   | Notebook                                   | Reading Time                  |
 | ----------| -------------------------------------------------| -------------------------------|